 My subject matter is a scultpural process centred on the theme of experiencing (change of) dimension which is established through a paradoxical phenomenon: the more focus the greater the expansion.

-Concepts of singing technique underpin this approach and so the experience of singing and listening to vocal music are playing a key role.
+Concepts of singing technique underpin this approach and so the experience of singing is playing a key role.
 My artworks are ideally rather sculptural models of an amplified moment of self-awareness, visualised as a detail extracted from its wider context, than installations or objects.
 Therefore they can be read and realised in any scale or size and can be articulated in a variety of processes and materials including elements of the performing arts.